 What about flushing?

-Only a select few of medications should be flushed down the sink or toilet.
-For a list of these drugs, visit the FDA website.
+Only a select few medications should be flushed down the sink or toilet.
+The FDA has created a flush list of old, unwanted, expired or unused medicines to immediately flush only when take-back options are not readily available.
+For a complete list of these drugs, visit the FDA website.

-Still have questions?
 Talk to your pharmacist if you have other questions about how to properly dispose of your medicine.
-Your pharmacist may also be able to tell you about any drug "take-back" programs in your area.
+They may also be able to tell you about any drug “take-back” programs in your area.
 You can also check with your state health department for additional information.